JamesOmare/fastapi_graphql_test1/README.md

 # fastapi_graphql_test
-A simple fast Api Application using Graphql using the strawberry libraray
+A simple fast Api Application with Graphql using the strawberry libraray